baites/baites.github.io/_posts/2019-08-02-policy-based-design-in-python.md

 {% endhighlight %}
 **Note**: find full example in my [github](https://github.com/baites/examples/blob/master/idioms/python/PolicyBasedDesignEx1.py).

-The classes **EnglishLanguage** and **FinnishLanguage** are the policy classes that implement the *"Hello World!"* messages in different languages.
-The class **PrintOutput** is at the moment the only class that implements an output policy for the message.
+The **EnglishLanguage** and the **FinnishLanguage** are two policy classes that implement the *"Hello World!"* messages in different languages.
+The class **PrintOutput** is for now the only class that implements an output policy for the message.
 Each of these policy classes affects the host class **HelloWorld** throughout inheritance at coding time.
-It is possible, therefore, for a developer to customize the **HelloWorld** class for English or Finnish, and also for a particular output class based on the program requirements.
+It is possible, therefore, for a developer to customize the **HelloWorld** class for English or Finnish, and also for a particular output class based on the project requirements.

 ## Strategy and Dependency Injection